pdimov/blog/_posts/2020-09-05-from-simd-to-ast-extraction.md

 }
 ```

-This still lets us to call them with `float` as before, but
+This still lets us call them with `float` as before, but
 it also enables us calling them with a
 [SIMD pack of four floats](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html):